Paul Féret: Amateur, to professional, back to amateur

 Féret was one of the first French amateur players to lose his amateur status and play for money.
-After Suzanne Lenglen became a professional player in 1926 and was stripped of her No. 1 ranking by the Fédération Française de Tennis she was seeking a mixed doubles partner for a paid tour in America, but her preferred choice, a young Italian lawyer named Placido Gaslini, was not allowed by his father, a Milanese banker, to play for money.
-Instead Lenglen and her agent C. C. Pyle picked Féret, then the fourth-ranked French amateur, who was offered the chance to partner Lenglen.
+After Suzanne Lenglen became a professional player in 1926 and was stripped of her No. 1 ranking by the Fédération Française de Tennis, she was seeking a mixed doubles partner for a paid tour in America, but her preferred choice, a young Italian lawyer named Placido Gaslini, was not allowed by his father, a Milanese banker, to play for money.
+Instead, Lenglen and her agent, C. C. Pyle, picked Féret, then the fourth-ranked French amateur, who was offered the chance to partner Lenglen.
 Féret, who was in depression following the death of his wife, agreed to sail to America, though it would mean losing his amateur status.
-When Pyle's tour opened at Madison Square Gardens to an elite audience including mayor Jimmy Walker and other rich and famous, Féret was quickly defeated by Pyle's star player American No.1 Vincent Richards.
-When Féret returned to France after the tour, having earned $10,000, he applied for reinstatement as an amateur, on grounds of emotional stress, and exceptionally was accepted back into membership in 1929 (or 1933), after he donated his winnings in America.
+When Pyle's tour opened at Madison Square Garden to an elite audience including Mayor Jimmy Walker and other rich and famous, Féret was quickly defeated by Pyle's star player, American No. 1 Vincent Richards.
+When Féret returned to France after the tour, having earned $10,000, he applied for reinstatement as an amateur on grounds of emotional stress and exceptionally was accepted back into membership in 1929 (or 1933), after he donated his winnings in America.
 He continued to play as an amateur, on one occasion putting an end to the hopes of a tennis career of a young scientist, Louis Leprince-Ringuet.
 In 1953 (aged 51), Feret was the oldest competitor ever in the French Championships men's singles event.